 LTI shall encourage the acquisition of shares in Mycronic.
 If a senior executive buys shares in Mycronic, the company matches the amount by cash payment of the same amount.
 The matching amount shall be used to acquire shares in the company.
 The shares must be kept for four years.
 LTI is maximized to SEK 100 thousand after tax for the CEO and SEK 50 after tax for each of the other senior executives.
 If certain requirements after three years are met, the company shall make an additional payment corresponding up to 150 percent of the matching amount.
 The criteria mean that the employee still must be employed and have retained their acquired shares.
 In addition, the Board's established goals for the company's earnings per share must be met.
 Also this matching amont shall be used to acquire shares in the company, which must be kept for at least one year.

-Pension and sick benefits are premium-based.
-For the CEO, the pension premium is 35 percent of the basic salary.
-For other senior management position holders, the pension premiums are capped at 30 percent of the basic salary.
-In 2017, the Board decided to make an additional pension payment of SEH 600 thousand to the CEO.
+Pension and health insurance benefits are premium-based.
+For the CEO, the cost for pension and health insurance benefits can amount to a maximum of 35 percent of the basic salary.
+For other senior executives, pension and health insurance can amount to a maximum of 30 percent of the basic salary.
+In 2018, the Board decided to make an additional pension payment of SEK 600 thousand to the CEO.

-The contractual retirement age for CEO is 62.
-Retirement age for other senior executive position holders is 65.
-There are no other pension benefits besides the paid pension premiums.
+The contractual retirement age is 65.
+There are no other pension benefits other than paid pension premiums.

 CEO's employment contract carries a twelve-month notice for termination of employment from the company's side.
 During the period of termination, basic salary and other benefits shall apply, after which no benefits shall apply.
 After the notice period ends, severance pay equivalent to twelve months' salary shall be paid.